top of page

 Preservation

 To prevent cracking, control joints are then added every three to four feet while the surface is still wet.
 These control joints can be hidden in the stamped curb pattern or tooled for a finished look.
-A clear sealer is applied to colored curbing to protect it from the sun and to preserve the color.
+A clear sealer is applied to curbing to protect it from the sun and to preserve the color.

 Clean up